What Does it Cost to Operate a Ceiling Fan?

 - Fan #3 - More Powerful Ceiling Fan at 120 Watts = $126.14 per year

 So, the most it can cost you to run a ceiling fan without lights is about $126 per year, which is equal to about $10 per month and the least it will cost you is $19 per year,

 which comes out to just $1 per month...which in either case, is amazingly cheap.

 Ceiling Fans with Lights

 The above calculations did not consider having a light fixture on the ceiling fan.
-The range of wattage for a ceiling fan including lights is somewhere around 76 to 360 watts,
+The wattage of the light fixture can have a much greater impact on the cost than the motor.

 The numbers for fan #4 above are those from the Emerson Midway Eco, which is the most efficient ENERGY STAR qualified ceilign fan on the market that comes with a light.

 The light fixture built-in to the Eco fan uses 4-13 watt Compact Fluorescent bulbs for just 52 Watts that is equivalent to over 100 watts of incandescent light.

 Add the 18 watts the fan motor uses for a total of 70 Watts.